Ai Accountant

 Advanced duplicate detection uses natural language processing to understand transaction narrations contextually.
 When a vendor appears as "ABC Enterprises," "ABC ENTERPRISES PVT LTD," and "ABC ENT," the system recognizes them as the same entity.

-AI Accountant employs multi-dimensional matching that considers date proximity windows, amounts, narration similarity scores, and linked invoice references.
+Multi-dimensional matching considers date proximity windows, amounts, narration similarity scores, and linked invoice references.
 This approach catches duplicates that manual methods miss while reducing false positives.
+Fuzzy matching algorithms compare strings character by character, assigning confidence scores that help your team prioritize review efforts.

 Human-Friendly Review Process